tinne26/ggfnt/specification.md

 vertDrawHorzOffset int8 // omitted if VertLayout is false. leftOffset is *NOT APPLIED* on vert draws
 ```

 Glyph data is easy to look up thanks to the `GlyphMaskOffsets` index.
-Data is encoded using raster commands are sequences of "control codes" and data:
+Data is encoded using raster commands, which are sequences of "control codes" and data:
 - Control codes are based on bit flags:
 	- 0b0000_0001 : change lightness.
 Defaults to 255 (max).
 Changes persist through multiple commands (lightness is only reset on new glyph mask definition).
 Will have uint8 value in the data.
 	- 0b0000_0010 : move horz, will have int8 value in the data.